1. Ada

 Conversion disorder prognosis

 People affected by conversion disorder generally make a full recovery.
 Even without treatment, symptoms are generally short-term, usually lasting a few days to a few weeks, and often resolve themselves.
 However, without treatment, recurrences are common.
-Treatment can provide reassurance and support during times when symptoms occur, and may help to identify and address the underlying psychological cause for the condition.
+Treatment can provide reassurance and support during times when symptoms occur and may help to identify and address the underlying psychological cause of the condition.

 Other names for conversion disorder